flatworms text index | photo index

 Triple-striped flatworm

 Where seen?
-This small white flatworm with three blue lines in the centre of it body is regularly encountered on many of our shores, on coral rubble near living reefs.
+This small white flatworm with three blue lines in the centre of it body is sometimes seen on many of our shores, on coral rubble near living reefs.

 Features: 2-4cm long.
+Body white or bluish becoming dark blue at the margin.
+It has three lines in the centre of the body, each line yellow with a fine blue border.
+Included here are those with a distinct centre line, the two side lines rather faded.
 There is a pair of erect pseudotentacles at the front made up of folded edges of the body, although not always obvious.

 Raffles Lighthouse, Aug 06